se-edu/addressbook-level4/docs/DeveloperGuide.md

  1. Generate a JAR file [using Gradle](UsingGradle.md#creating-the-jar-file).
  2. Tag the repo with the version number. e.g. `v0.1`
- 2. [Create a new release using GitHub](https://help.github.com/articles/creating-releases/) and upload the JAR file your created.
+ 2. [Create a new release using GitHub](https://help.github.com/articles/creating-releases/) and upload the JAR file you created.

 ### Managing Dependencies